Research Landscape in The Netherlands

 - Telematica Institute (also known as Telin.nl, website in Dutch)

 - TiFN Food & Nutrition

 - Wetsus European centre of excellence for sustainable water technology

 The Research Institutes of Wageningen University & Research carry out application-oriented and field-based research.
 They are commissioned by the government, commercial businesses and non-profit organisations.
 On a research project there is often collaboration between several institutes.
 Collaboration is often also sought with the university and/or national or international partners.

 A steadily declining number of institutes are still under the direct responsibility of ministries.
 For example:

 Companies carry out the majority of research in the Netherlands.
 The research is conducted mainly in larger companies and within the industry sector.
-Some 77% of the research carried out in companies takes place in companies with more than 200 employees.
 An important part of the research is development work.
-A characteristic of the Dutch situation is the presence of the five multinationals, Philips, Shell, Akzo Nobel, Unilever and DSM.
-These are also the companies that carry out a large part of the research, but they have been joined in recent years by companies such as ASM Lithography, Océ and Lucent Technologies.
+A characteristic of the Dutch situation is the presence of the five multinationals: Philips, Shell, AkzoNobel, ASML and DSM.
+These are also the companies that carry out a large part of the research, but they have been joined in recent years by companies such as Canon and ALE International.

 - Brainport - Europe’s leading innovative top technology region